Debbie Harry: 1997–2007: Blondie reformation and solo output

 In 2006, Harry started work in New York City on her fifth solo album, Necessary Evil (released in 2007).
 Working with production duo Super Buddha (who produced the remix of Blondie's "In the Flesh" for the 2005 Sound and Vision compilation), the first music to surface in was a hip-hop track titled "Dirty and Deep" in which she spoke out against rapper Lil' Kim's incarceration.
 Throughout 2006, a number of new tracks surfaced on Harry's Myspace page, including "Charm Alarm", "Deep End", "Love with a Vengeance", "School for Scandal", and "Necessary Evil", as well as duets she recorded with Miss Guy (of Toilet Böys fame), "God Save New York" and "New York Groove".
 A streaming version of the lead single, "Two Times Blue", was added to Harry's Myspace page in May 2007.
 On June 6, 2007, a downloadable version was released via her official website.

 In 2007, Harry delineated the different personae (Blondie the band, her role in the band, and Deborah Harry the singer) to an interviewer who asked why she played only solo music on the 2007 True Colors World Tour with Cyndi Lauper: "I've put together a new trio with no Blondie members in it.
 I really want to make a clear definition between Debbie's solo projects and Blondie, and I hope that the audience can appreciate that and also appreciate this other material."

 Harry's fifth solo album, Necessary Evil (2007), was released after she completed the True Colors World Tour.
 The first single, "Two Times Blue", peaked at No.5 on the US Dance Club Play chart.
-The album peaked at No.86 in the UK and No.37 in the US Billboard Top Independent Albums chart.
+The album peaked at No.86 in the UK and No.37 in the U.S. Billboard Top Independent Albums chart.
 Harry performed "Two Times Blue" on various talk shows to promote the album.
 She also started a 22-date US tour on November 8, lasting until December 9, playing small venues and clubs across the country.
 On January 18, 2008, an official music video for "If I Had You" was released.